-Hundreds of members of our Global Leadership Council are creating an all-inclusive, non-polarizing network of citizens working "in situ" to bring peace to their communities.
+Hundreds of members of our Global Leadership Council are creating an allinclusive, non-polarizing network of citizens working "in situ", or "in the situation" to bring peace to their communities.

-Cities such as Sedona, Arizona and Urbana, Ohio have built extensive organizations with a portfolio of strategies, including workshops, gardens, and collaborations with arts and government.
+Cities such as Lagos, Nigeria and Urbana, Ohio have built extensive organizations with a portfolio of strategies, including workshops, gardens, and collaborations with arts and government.